LGBTQ rights in Cuba: Homophobia and labor camps during the 1960s

-With the profit motive eradicated by the revolution, the superficial tolerance of LGBT persons by the strongly homophobic Cuban society quickly evaporated.
+After the revolution, the superficial tolerance of LGBT persons by the strongly homophobic Cuban society quickly evaporated.
 Emigration to Miami began immediately, including lesbians and gay men who had worked for United States firms or had done domestic work for the native bourgeoisie.
 LGBT people who already had lived largely abroad moved away permanently.

 [T]he homophobia and heterosexism that already existed ... became more systematized and institutionalized.
 Gender and sexuality explicitly entered political discourse even as vaguely worded laws increasingly targeted gender-transgressive men who were believed to be homosexual ... whereas lesbianism remained unnamed and invisible.
 Between 1959 and 1980[,] male homosexuals suffered a range of consequences from limited career options to detention in street sweeps to incarceration in labor camps. ...
 Long hair, tight pants, colorful shirts, so-called effeminate mannerisms, "inappropriate clothing," and "extravagant hairstyles" were seen as visible markers of male homosexuality.
 Such visible markers not only facilitated enforcement of homosexual repression; more broadly, visibility and gender transgressions themselves constituted a central part of the problem identified by the revolution.
 Even during the severest period of enforcement, Marvin Leiner reminds us, private homosexual expression was never the main target.
 Rather, "... the major concern, as it had always been, was with the public display of homosexuality."

 Many of the progressive LGBT persons who remained in Cuba became involved in counter-revolutionary activities, independently or through encouragement of the Central Intelligence Agency (CIA), and were jailed.
 The 1961 Bay of Pigs invasion, commando attacks from Florida bases, and internal CIA-sponsored subversion created in Cuba an increased concern over national security.
 Realistic fears gave rise to paranoia, and anyone who was "different" fell under suspicion.
 Homosexual bars and La Rampa cruising areas were perceived as centers of counter-revolutionary activities and they began to be systematically treated as such.
 The gay community was seen as a threat to the military order.